-Audit Committee.
+Audit Committee

 Our Audit Committee oversees our corporate accounting and financial reporting process and assists the Board of Directors in monitoring our financial systems and our legal and regulatory compliance.
 Our Audit Committee is responsible for, among other things:

-- selecting and hiring our independent auditors; - appointing, compensating and overseeing the work of our independent auditors; - approving engagements of the independent auditors to render any audit or permissible non-audit services; - reviewing the qualifications and independence of the independent auditors; - monitoring the rotation of partners of the independent auditors on our engagement team as required by law; - reviewing our financial statements and reviewing our critical accounting policies and estimates;

-- reviewing the adequacy and effectiveness of our internal controls over financial reporting; and - reviewing and discussing with management and the independent auditors the results of our annual audit, our quarterly financial statements and our publicly filed reports.
+- selecting and hiring our independent auditors; - appointing, compensating and overseeing the work of our independent auditors; - approving engagements of the independent auditors to render any audit or permissible non-audit services; - reviewing the qualifications and independence of the independent auditors; - monitoring the rotation of partners of the independent auditors on our engagement team as required by law; - reviewing our financial statements and reviewing our critical accounting policies and estimates; - reviewing the adequacy and effectiveness of our internal controls over financial reporting; and - reviewing and discussing with management and the independent auditors the results of our annual audit, our quarterly financial statements and our publicly filed reports.

 The members of our Audit Committee are Messrs.
-Byers, Livingston, Mohr and Singer.
+Livingston, Mohr and Singer.
 Mr. Livingston serves as our Audit Committee chairman.
 Our Board of Directors has determined that each member of the Audit Committee meets the financial literacy requirements under the rules of The NASDAQ Stock Market and the SEC and each of Messrs.
 Livingston, Mohr and Singer qualify as Audit Committee financial experts as defined under SEC rules and regulations.
-Our Board of Directors has concluded that the composition of our Audit Committee meets the requirements for independence under the current requirements of The NASDAQ Stock Market and SEC rules and regulations.
-We believe that the functioning of our Audit Committee complies with the applicable requirements of The NASDAQ Stock Market and SEC rules and regulations.
-The Audit Committee meet 11 times during fiscal year 2011.

-Compensation Committee.
+Compensation Committee

 Our Compensation Committee oversees our corporate compensation policies, plans and programs.
 The Compensation Committee is responsible for, among other things:

-- reviewing and recommending policies, plans and programs relating to compensation and benefits of our directors, officers and employees; - reviewing and recommending compensation and the corporate goals and objectives relevant to compensation of our Chief Executive Officer; - reviewing and approving compensation and corporate goals and objectives relevant to compensation for executive officers other than our Chief Executive Officer; - evaluating the performance of our executive officers in light of established goals and objectives; - · developing in consultation with our Board of Directors and periodically reviewing a succession plan for our Chief Executive Officer; and - administering our equity compensations plans for our employees and directors.
+- reviewing and recommending policies, plans and programs relating to compensation and benefits of our directors, officers and employees; - · reviewing and recommending compensation and the corporate goals and objectives relevant to compensation of our Chief Executive Officer; - reviewing and approving compensation and corporate goals and objectives relevant to compensation for executive officers other than our Chief Executive Officer; - evaluating the performance of our executive officers in light of established goals and objectives; - · developing in consultation with our Board of Directors and periodically reviewing a succession plan for our Chief Executive Officer; and - administering our equity compensations plans for our employees and directors.

-The members of our Compensation Committee are Mr. Ericson and Ms. Siegel.
+The members of our Compensation Committee are Messrs.
+Ericson and Mohr and Ms Siegel.
 Mr. Ericson serves as the chairman of our Compensation Committee.
 Our Board of Directors has determined that each member of our Compensation Committee is independent within the meaning of the independent director guidelines of The NASDAQ Stock Market.
-We believe that the composition of our Compensation Committee meets the requirements for independence under, and the functioning of our Compensation Committee complies with, any applicable requirements of The NASDAQ Stock Market and SEC rules and regulations.
-The Compensation Committee met seven times during fiscal year 2011.
+We believe that the composition of our Compensation Committee meets the requirements for independence under, and the functioning of our Compensation Committee complies with, all applicable requirements of The NASDAQ Stock Market and SEC rules and regulations.

-Corporate Governance and Nominating Committee.
+Corporate Governance and Nominating Committee

 Our Corporate Governance and Nominating Committee oversees and assists our Board of Directors in reviewing and recommending corporate governance policies and nominees for election to our Board of Directors.
 The Corporate Governance and Nominating Committee is responsible for, among other things: